 In January 2006, we acquired a 1,000 horsepower drilling rig for approximately \$3.9 million.
 This newly acquired drilling rig has been modified at one of our drilling yards for an additional \$1.7 million and became operational in April 2006.
-The addition of this rig brings our rig fleet to 112 as of the end of April 2006.
-In May we began moving a rig to our Rocky Mountain Division which we completed construction on during the first quarter of 2006.
-We have also committed \$15.2 million for the purchase of two new drilling rigs with \$4.6 million paid prior to March 31, 2006 and the remainder due at delivery.
-The first of these drilling rigs should be delivered in May 2006, and the second drilling rig is expected to be delivered in June 2006.
-We are also starting to construct another drilling rig which should be placed in service in July 2006.
+In May we began moving a rig to our Rocky Mountain Division which we completed construction of during the first quarter of 2006.
+In the second quarter of 2006, we also completed the purchase of two new drilling rigs for \$15.2 million with \$4.6 million paid prior to second quarter of 2006 and the remaining \$10.6 million paid at delivery.
+The first drilling rig was placed into service in May 2006 and the second drilling rig was placed into service in June 2006.
+The addition of this rig brings our rig fleet to 115 at the end of June 2006.

-In April 2006, we committed to purchase two drilling rigs for delivery in September and October of 2006 for \$6.2 million.
-We paid \$1.2 million or 20% at the time of the commitment and have agreed to pay an additional 30% at the anticipated inspection date in mid-June with the remainder payable at delivery.
+We began constructing another drilling rig which should be placed in service in the third quarter and another rig will be constructed to be placed in service in the fourth quarter of 2006.
+In April 2006, we committed to purchase major components to construct two drilling rigs for \$6.2 million.
+We paid \$1.2 million or 20% at the time of the commitment and have agreed to pay an additional 30% at the anticipated inspection date in August with the remainder payable at delivery late in the third quarter.
+The first of these two rigs should be placed in service in the first part of November 2006 and the second should be placed in service in the first part of December 2006.

-For our contract drilling operations, during the first quarter of 2006, we incurred \$36.5 million in capital expenditures.
-For the year 2006, we have budgeted capital expenditures of approximately \$185.0 million which includes plans to add at least 10 drilling rigs during 2006, including the five rigs previously discussed.
+For our contract drilling operations, during the first six months of 2006, we incurred \$87.9 million in capital expenditures.
+For the year 2006, we have budgeted capital expenditures of approximately \$199.0 million which includes plans to add the eight rigs previously discussed.
+We have plans to build two additional rigs, but due to delays with the manufacturer these rigs will not be available for service until the first quarter of 2007.

-Natural Gas Gathering and Processing Company.
+Acquisition of Natural Gas Gathering and Processing Company.
 Our natural gas gathering and processing operations are conducted through Superior Pipeline Company, L.L.C.
-Superior is a mid-stream company engaged primarily in the buying, selling, gathering, processing and treating of natural gas and it operates two natural gas treatment plants, owns five processing plants, 36 active gathering systems and 500 miles of pipeline.
+Superior is a mid-stream company engaged primarily in the buying, selling, gathering, processing and treating of natural gas and it operates two natural gas treatment plants, owns five processing plants, 37 active gathering systems and 575 miles of pipeline.
 Superior operates in Oklahoma, Texas, Louisiana and Kansas and has been in business since 1996.
 This subsidiary enhances our ability to gather and market our natural gas and third party natural gas and gives us additional capacity to construct or acquire existing natural gas gathering and processing facilities.
-During the first quarter of 2006, Superior purchased \$2.5 million of our natural gas production and natural gas liquids and provided gathering and transportation services of \$1.3 million.
+During the first six months of 2006, Superior purchased \$4.5 million of our natural gas production and natural gas liquids and provided gathering and transportation services of \$2.6 million.
 Intercompany revenue from services and purchases of production between this business segments and our oil and natural gas operations has been eliminated in our consolidated condensed financial statements.